vefunder/protocol-research-review/articles/spiraldao/Spiral_DAO.md

 ### Potential Bank Run and Redeem limitations

 While Spiral DAO has implemented a backstop mechanism for redemption, there remains a risk of COIL becoming illiquid.
-The USDC balance in the SpiralRedeem contract is overseen by the protocol's multi-sig.
-The majority of the Treasury's assets are liquid, with the exception of approximately $50k in locked SDT.
+The USDC balance in the SpiralRedeem contract is overseen by the treasury multi-sig.
+The majority of the treasury's assets are liquid, with the exception of approximately $50k in locked SDT.
 Although COIL's market cap could decline below the Treasury's value, the redemption smart contract serves as a safeguard by ensuring the drop does not exceed 10% of the total.

 However, there are certain limitations to the redemption mechanism that should be taken into consideration.
 First, if a large number of users choose to redeem their COIL tokens simultaneously, the USDC reserve in the SpiralRedeem contract could be depleted, resulting in reduced exit liquidity for remaining users.
 This scenario could potentially trigger a bank run-like event, where users rush to redeem their tokens before the reserve is exhausted.

 Second, the redemption penalty rate, which can range from 0 to 100%, is controlled by a team-owned [EOA](https://etherscan.io/address/0x6E2e85Ee5bB7b4a85e904F1e0eD5b9C7b08e5384).
 While this flexibility allows the protocol to adapt to varying market conditions, it also introduces uncertainty for users regarding the actual redemption rate they will receive upon exit.

 To mitigate these risks, it is essential for Spiral DAO to maintain a sufficiently sized USDC reserve in the SpiralRedeem contract, as well as implement clear guidelines on how the redemption penalty rate will be determined and adjusted.
 Ideally, the EOA owner should be replaced with the 4-of-7 protocol multi-sig for greater user assurances.